jshapter/NiceShot/README.md

 The aim here was to demonstarate interaction with a database and build a UI using a modern design language.

 Users are able to create and edit an account as well as create image posts.
 The unique feature of this conceptual photo sharing platform is only allowing uploads from the user's device.
-This was acheived through nalaysing image metadata and device information in order to validate images.
+This was acheived through analysing image metadata and device information in order to validate images.